 Eighty percent were able to change their function, sector, or country, and over a quarter percent managed to change all three, according to INSEAD.
 At least 50 percent of graduates run or own companies at some time during their careers, and launch 50 to 80 startups every year, the school website says.

 Among the major recruiters are Accenture, Apple, AT Kearney, Bain, BCG, Citibank, Deutsche Bank, Google, Intel, Johnson & Johnson, L’Oréal, McKinsey, Microsoft, Morgan Stanley, Nissan, Samsung, Shell, and Wipro.

-A majority (nearly 35%) of INSEAD graduates move on to work in Western Europe, followed by Asia Pacific, then North America, Africa, Near East, and Middle East.
+A large proportion (nearly 35%) of INSEAD graduates move on to work in Western Europe, followed by Asia Pacific, then North America, Africa, Near East, and Middle East.
 Graduates also find jobs in Southern Europe, Central and Eastern Europe, Northern Europe, and Latin America.

 US b-schools may have an edge in salaries compared with INSEAD, but the ten-month duration of the INSEAD MBA program minimizes the career break for students.